 See the Money section on p.
-56 for more information on pensions, insurance and benefits once you leave work.
+61 for more information on pensions, insurance and benefits once you leave work.

-Benefits and employment advice for you and your carer. www.citizensadvice.org.uk/scotland/benefits/sick-ordisabled-people-and-carers
+Benefits and employment advice for you and your carer and advice on taking time off work because of ill health.

+www.citizensadvice.org.uk/scotland/benefits/sick-ordisabled-people-and-carers